codewithgauravgupta/django_app/steps.md

     "post": ""a795d4d1f7524b4faf0ee37e174914ea""
     }

-++++++++++++++++++++
+## Testing Rest APIs:

 * Testing Application using pytest; Create a file pytest.ini at root of project, i.e. where manage.py is present.

-* run command to check if pytest is configured. pytest
+* run command to check if pytest is configured.
+    /django_app/pytest

 * Create first test by creating file tests.py at root.

+* Run run pytest:
+    /django_app/pytest

+++++++++++++++++++++

 * Lets write test for django models, by creating `tests.py` inside all_apps/user.